AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

   `CommerceSession.getUserContext()`

 * Can retrieve/update delivery details by using `updateOrder(Map<String, Object> delta)`
-* Also owns the **payment** processing connection
+* Owns the **payment** processing connection
-* Also owns the **fulfillment** connection
+* Owns the **fulfillment** connection

 ### Architecture {#architecture}

 #### Architecture of Product and Variants {#architecture-of-product-and-variants}

 A single product can have multiple variations; for instance, it might vary by color and/or size.
-A product must define which properties drive variation; we term these *variant axes*.
+A product must define which properties drive variation; Adobe terms these *variant axes*.

 However, not all properties are variant axes.
-Variations can also affect other properties; for example, the price might be dependant on size.
+Variations can also affect other properties; for example, the price might depend on size.
 These properties cannot be selected by the shopper and therefore are not considered variant axes.

 Each product and/or variant is represented by a resource, and therefore maps 1:1 to a repository node.
 It is a corollary that a specific product and/or variant can be uniquely identified by its path.

 Any product resource can be represented by a `Product API`.
-Most calls in the product API are variation specific (although variations might inherit shared values from an ancestor), but there are also calls which list the set of variations ( `getVariantAxes()`, `getVariants()`, etc.).
+Most calls in the product API are variation-specific (although variations might inherit shared values from an ancestor), but there are also calls which list the set of variations ( `getVariantAxes()`, `getVariants()`, and so on).

 >[!NOTE]
 >
->In effect a variant axes is determined by whatever `Product.getVariantAxes()` returns:
+>In effect, a variant axes is determined by whatever `Product.getVariantAxes()` returns:
 >
->* for the generic implementation AEM reads it from a property in the product data ( `cq:productVariantAxes`)
+>* for the generic implementation, AEM reads it from a property in the product data ( `cq:productVariantAxes`)
 >
 >While products (in general) can have many variant axes, the out-of-the-box product component only handles two:
 >